praveer09/praveer09.github.io/_posts/2016-07-19-using-asynchrony-to-reduce-response-times.markdown

 Let's convert this to asynchronous using *CompletableFuture*.
 Note the use of `supplyAsync` method. *CompletableFuture* will execute the task passed to *supplyAsync* in a separate thread provided by *ForkJoinPool*.
 This method will also take care to populate the container with the computed value if processing completes successfully.
-It will populate with the error if any *RuntimeException* occurrs during execution.
+It will populate with the error if any *RuntimeException* occurs during execution.
 We will see later how to handle success or failure responses.

 ```java
 interface SomeAsyncService {